Whether you’re on the giving or receiving end of an act of kindness, there’s something about it that feels really good.

 Helping others improves social support, says the CMHA, and encourages us to be more physically active, distracts us from our problems and allows us to engage in meaningful activity.

-Acts of kindness and acts of kindness ideas may seem elusive in 2020, when the world is dealing with a pandemic that has us keeping our distance from one another.
+Acts of kindness and acts of kindness ideas may seem elusive these days, when the world is dealing with a pandemic that has us keeping our distance from one another.

-Here are some ways you can perform safe, socially distanced, mood-boosting acts of kindness this Christmas, or any time of the year.
+Here are some ways you can perform safe, socially distanced, mood-boosting acts of kindness for family, friends, neighbours and other fellow human beings.

 1. Be kind to you

 Kindness starts with you and within you!
 Book that massage you’ve been putting off, take the time out of a busy day to make yourself a nourishing meal, write self-affirming notes and leave them around your house, start a gratitude journal.
 Treating yourself with kindness can improve your outlook and boost your spirits on even the hardest days.